taverianov/cloudlinux-documentation/docs/shared/lve_manager/README.md

 #### Make a particular Python version as a default

 :::tip Note
-You can set a particular Python version as a default version in the CloudLinux OS Shared [installation wizard](./#cloudlinux-installation-wizard) during the first installation.
+You can set a particular Python version as a default version in the CloudLinux OS [installation wizard](./#cloudlinux-installation-wizard) during the first installation.
 :::

 To make a particular Python version as a default version, do the following: